Holy orders in the Catholic Church

-Priests lay their hands on the ordinands during a Catholic rite of ordination.
+Priests lay their hands on the ordinands at the bestowal of the sacrament of ordination.

-The sacrament of holy orders in the Catholic Church includes three orders of men: bishops, priests, and deacons, in decreasing order of rank, collectively comprising the clergy.
+The sacrament of holy orders in the Catholic Church includes three orders of men: bishops, priests, and deacons, in decreasing orders of rank, collectively comprising the clergy.
 In the phrase "holy orders", the word "holy" means "set apart for a sacred purpose".
 The word "order" designates an established civil body or corporation with a hierarchy, and ordination means legal incorporation into an order.
-In context, therefore, a group with a hierarchical structure that is set apart for ministry in the Church.
+In context, therefore, Holy Orders creates a group with a hierarchical structure that is set apart for ministry in the Church.

 Men in the last year of seminary training who are seeking ordination as a priest are typically ordained to the "transitional diaconate", while men who are not seeking priestly ordination are instead ordained to the "permanent diaconate".
 Deacons, whether transitional or permanent, receive faculties to preach, to perform baptisms, and to witness marriages (either assisting the priest at the Mass, or officiating at a wedding not involving a Mass).
 They may assist at services where Holy Communion is given, such as the Mass, and they are considered the ordinary dispenser of the Precious Blood (the wine) when Communion is given in both types and a deacon is present, but they may not celebrate the Mass themselves.
 They may officiate at a funeral service not involving a Mass, including a visitation (wake) or the graveside service at burial.

 After six months or more as a transitional deacon, a man will be ordained to the priesthood.
 Priests may preach, perform baptisms, witness marriages, hear confessions and give absolutions, anoint the sick, and celebrate the Eucharist or the Mass.
 Some priests are later chosen to be bishops, who are the ordinary ministers of confirmation and holy orders; bishops may ordain priests, deacons, and other bishops.

-The Rite of Ordination always occurs within Mass, and normally occurs in the cathedral on a Sunday or other holy day of obligation.
-In all cases, all members of the faithful are invited to attend, and a bishop is always the minister of the sacrament.
+The ordination is always bestowed within Mass, on a Sunday or other holy day of obligation, and usually in the cathedral.
+In all cases, the faithful are invited to attend, and the ordinary is usually the minister of the sacrament.

 Holy orders leave an "indelible" mark on the soul of each man ordained, meaning that ordination is an irreversible act.
 Thus, no person's orders and abilities as an ordained man can be removed, though their ability to perform actions licitly may be revoked in some cases.